SUSE/sesdev/README.md

 #### Using salt instead of DeepSea/ceph-salt CLI

-By default, sesdev will use the DeepSea CLI to run the DeepSea Stages (ses5, nautilus, ses6) or the "ceph-salt" command to apply the ceph-salt Salt Formula (ses7, octopus, pacific).
+By default, sesdev will use the DeepSea CLI to run the DeepSea Stages (nautilus, ses6) or the "ceph-salt" command to apply the ceph-salt Salt Formula (ses7, octopus, pacific).

 If you would rather use Salt directly, give the `--salt` option on the `sesdev